 One of our favorite health educators, Bruce Topping, is an expert on nutritional solutions for digestive health.
-He taught us that acid reflux (heartburn) is a lot more common than people think, and told us about a powerful solution called Betaine Hydrochloride aka HCL.
+He taught us that acid reflux (heartburn) is a lot more common than people think, and told us about a powerful solution called the Betaine Hydrochloride (HCL) Protocol.

 Betaine hydrochloride has an interesting history.
 It used to be included in over-the-counter (OTC) products as a “stomach acidifier and digestive aid.”
 But a federal law that went into effect in 1993 banned betaine hydrochloride from use in OTC products because there wasn’t enough evidence to classify it “generally recognized as safe and effective.”
 Betaine hydrochloride is now available only as a dietary supplement whose purity and strength can vary.
 Read on to learn about the common myth about stomach acid in relation to acid reflux and how HCL can help solve your heartburn dilemma.

-Bruce was kind enough to find this article for us, perfectly articulating the protocol of using HCL and how it can help to rebuild your gut.
+Bruce referred us to an article by Dr. Steven Wright that perfectly articulated the protocol of using HCL and how it can help to rebuild your gut.

 How to Figure Out Your Betaine HCL Dose

 - Each person will have a specific supplementary HCL dosage.
 Unfortunately, there isn’t a special formula I can give you to figure it out.
 This is a case of trial and error until you get to the correct dosage.
 Failing to get to your correct dosage can remove the benefits of supplementing.

 - You must find the right dosage for you situation.
 If you fail to do the trial and error you’re wasting your time and money.